You are not signed in as a Premium user; we rely on Premium users to support our news reporting.

 Although it's true that Martin's book does not explicitly contradict Chuch teaching, Martin has been criticized by high-ranking prelates for leaving out Church teaching on the need for chastity.

-Cardinal Robert Sarah, prefect of the Vatican's Congregation for the Doctrine of the Faith, issued a public rebuke to Martin in an op-ed for the Wall Street Journal in September, citing Martin's omission of key doctrine on chastity.
+Cardinal Robert Sarah, prefect of the Vatican's Congregation for Divine Worship and the Discipline of the Sacraments, issued a public rebuke to Martin in an op-ed for the Wall Street Journal in September, citing Martin's omission of key doctrine on chastity.

 "For the unmarried — no matter their attractions — faithful chastity requires abstention from sex," Sarah noted.
 "With God's grace and our perseverance, chastity is not only possible, but it will also become the source for true freedom."